vcerny01/website/content/notes/Zero to One.md

 - **Published**: 2014
 - **Read in**: 2021
 ## Review
-Best book I read in 2021, very thought-provoking.
+The best book I read in 2021, very thought-provoking.
 A must-read for everyone in tech.
 ## Notes

 - [[Horizontal and Vertical Progress]]